 - Green bell peppers

-Vegetables and fruits are a great addition to an existing carnivore diet, but these alternative foods should be used occasionally and never replace full meals.
+Vegetables and fruits can be a fun addition to an existing carnivore diet, but these alternative foods should be used occasionally and never replace full meals.
+Always consult with a veterinarian before altering your cat’s diet.

 Although cats are eager to try human treats, most of them provide zero nutritional value and can be unhealthy.